-Chair Landrieu, Ranking Member Murkowski, and Members of the Committee, I am honored to appear before you today as President Obama's nominee to be the Director of the U.S. Geological Survey.
-I would not be able to appear before you today without the encouragement of my family and the love and support of my husband, Curt Mason, who rescheduled major surgery so he could be here with me today.
+Chairman Murkowski, Ranking Member Cantwell, and Members of the Committee, I am honored to appear before you today as President Obama's nominee to be the Director of the U.S. Geological Survey.
+I would not be able to appear before you today without the encouragement of my family and the love and support of my husband, Curt Mason, who rescheduled major surgery so he could be here with me during my first hearing and who is here supporting me today.
 I am also grateful to my other family: the employees of the USGS.
 Every day, I am inspired by their dedication of time, talent, energy, and intellect.
 It has been a privilege to serve as their Acting Director, and it is an honor to be offered the opportunity to lead this outstanding organization.

 I was raised to not only value public service but also see it as a responsibility to our country.
 I am one of those whose hearts beat faster watching the troops passing in review, hearing the Washington Post March, seeing the flag, or riding in a small town 4th of July parade, which is one of the privileges I have enjoyed living in West Virginia.
 My father and brother both had military careers; my mother was a teacher; both my uncles were in the civil service; and most of my cousins have served in the military or civil service, or are educators.
-For me, public service is kind of like the family business.
+For me, public service is the family business.